knex vs sequelize vs pg-promise vs bookshelf

 • sequelize:

-Sequelize supports multiple SQL dialects, including PostgreSQL, MySQL, MariaDB, SQLite, and Microsoft SQL Server, providing flexibility for developers who may need to work with different databases.
+sequelize supports multiple SQL databases, including PostgreSQL, MySQL, MariaDB, SQLite, and Microsoft SQL Server.
+It provides a unified API for working with different database dialects.

 • pg-promise:

-pg-promise is specifically designed for PostgreSQL, leveraging its unique features and capabilities.
-It is not suitable for other database systems, making it a specialized choice for PostgreSQL applications.
+pg-promise is specifically designed for PostgreSQL, offering deep integration with PostgreSQL features and capabilities.
+It is not suitable for other database types.

 • bookshelf: